 Looking across the vast tech landscape, we find many women shaping the industry with their expertise in science, technology, engineering, and mathematics (STEM) fields and pioneering approaches to work.
 From Dr Elizabeth Churchill who is the Director of User Experience at Google to Andrea Leszek, who is the EVP and Chief Operating Officer at Salesforce and Susan Wojcicki, CEO of YouTube, there are thousands of brilliant names to mention in this context.

-Certified as the Best Company for Diversity in 2021, CriticalRiver actively recruits women for jobs that require creative and technical skills.
-And our women employees have proven their tech expertise across multiple projects.
+Certified as the Best Company for Diversity in 2021, CriticalRiver actively recruits women for roles that demand both creative and technical expertise.
+Our women employees have consistently demonstrated strong technical capabilities and leadership across multiple projects, contributing significantly to our innovation-driven culture.

 An example of how our techie women excel at creating valuable digital experiences was in their handling of a project for BITS Pilani and its non-profit organization BITSAA (BITS Pilani Alumni Association).